 Since 2008, Sam Moyer has developed a distinctive language of abstraction that considers questions of value, labor and beauty.
 Her practice has evolved from its more conceptual and process-based origins to address formal and theoretical issues regarding the construct of painting.
 In all her production, issues of scale and space remain critical, and Moyer is particularly interested in the way architecture functions in tandem with her objects to create dynamic visual experiences.
-All these concerns coalesce vividly in Moyer’s most recent paintings, large compositions of variegated and multi-hued sections of repurposed marble, slate and stone combined with fabrics in a spectrum of colors.
-Combining found textures and objects in innovative ways, Moyer manipulates them into beautifully abstract formal works that provoke a new, expanded, artistic vocabulary.
+Sam Moyer’s most recent paintings, such as Right Side, 2015/2018 are compositions of variegated and multi-hued sections of repurposed marble, slate or stone combined with fabrics in a spectrum of colors.
+Uniting found textures and objects in innovative ways, Moyer manipulates them into beautifully abstract formal works that provoke a new, expanded, artistic vocabulary.